benrkia/MCPC-2018-Training/log.md

 I learnt some new stuff in number theory **[Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)**, **[Quadratic sieve](https://en.wikipedia.org/wiki/Quadratic_sieve)**.
 \
 I also learnt new data structures **[Trie](https://en.wikipedia.org/wiki/Trie)** and **[Segment tree](https://en.wikipedia.org/wiki/Segment_tree)**.

 ---

+> `DAY 5` : August 21, 2018
+**description :** Continue with the mcpc training contest.

+**Thoughts :** today i applied what i've learned in number theory by solving a new problem in the training contest.
+\
+I also learnt my first game theory algorithm and apply it to solve a problem in the training contest.
+\
+I also learnt one of the most used algorithm in competitive programming (KMP string matching) in order to solve a problem in the training contest.

+---

+> `DAY 6` : August 22, 2018
+**description :** Today is Eid Al Adha here in morocco, so Happy eid for all moroccan and muslims.

+**Thoughts :** I reached the 7th place by solving 13 problems out of 20, i'm realy proud of what i've done, in this 3 days of contest i learnt more than 3 new algorithms and apply them.
+\
+today i solved one problem using **[Bipartite](https://en.wikipedia.org/wiki/Bipartite_graph)**, and graph coloring.
+\
+in this problem i used bipartite graph to check if my graph can be colored using 2 colors or not.

+---